jtippett/jjfs/docs/user-guide.md

 ### Mounting Inside Git Repositories

-If you mount a jjfs directory inside an existing git repository, jjfs will detect this and offer to add the mount to `.gitignore`:
+jjfs detects when you mount a directory inside an existing git repository and offers to add the mount to `.gitignore`:

 ```bash
 cd ~/my-git-project